inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/201-gis-for-developing-contingency-plan.rst

 **Learning Objectives**

-- Distinguish data and information
+- Distinguish between data and information
 - Understand the concept of GIS

 Difference between data and information